rguilcas/coldpulse/README.md

 - `RTSI_STRONG_EVENT`, ***True** or **False** without quotation marks*: If **True**, the rTSI will be corrected for strong event using a maximum absolute value.
 - `NUM_RIGHT_MAX`, *no quotation mark needed*: Number of minutes that define a local right maximum.

+**After modifying the file, save it and close the window.**

 ## Run the algorithm
 Once your working directory is ready and your 'cold_pulse_detection.py' is configured, you can run the algorithm.
 Open a command prompt and navigate to your working directory.
-To do so type your 'cd' folloed by your working directory path in the command prompt.
+Note that if you are using Windows and your working directory is in a different disk to the one displayed on the prompt, start by changing disk by typing the letter of your disk followed by a semi column.
+To navigate to your working directory, type 'cd' followed by your working directory path in the command prompt.
 For example:
 ```
 cd C:\Users\Robin\working_directory
 ```
-Note that if you are using Windows and your working directory is in a different disk to the one displayed on the prompt, start by changing directory by typing the letter of your disk followed by a semi column.

 Once you are in your working directory, type in the command prompt:
 ```